LoganCome/ROS-Chain/README.md

 #### Step :two:: Run it!

 For the first use, you shall run `register.py`  to upload your **SM4 key** which is used to encrypt your ROS messages.
-And please choose one of the **SM2 public key** in the `keys.txt` file which is used to encrypt your SM4 key when the program need you to input.
+And please choose one of the **SM2 public key** in the `SM2_keys.txt` file which is used to encrypt your SM4 key when the program need you to input.

 ```python
 python register.py